Diegoireland1975/creative-agency/README.md

 # creative-agency
-This project is about a Fictional Agency
+This project is about a Fictional Agency.

 I used the Grid for the Service page and Flexbox for the Work Page.
 In the work Page, I applied a position absolute to the link inside each item to positioning each link inside the item.
 Also I applied a nice transition to the opacity and the backgound color on hover.